Diane Ravitch: Career

 From 1994 to 2020, Ravitch was Research Professor of Education at New York University’s Steinhardt School of Culture, Human Development, and Education.

 Ravitch participated in a "blog debate" called "Bridging Differences" with Steinhardt School colleague Deborah Meier on the website of Education Week from February 26, 2007 until September 2012.

 In April 2012, Ravitch launched an education policy blog, posting up to ten times daily.
 Her blog is one of the leading education forums in the world, having received more than 36 million page views.
 She supports the importance of professional teachers and democratic public schools, and she criticizes high-stakes standardized tests and privatization of public schools by privately-managed charters and vouchers for private schools.

-In 2013, Ravitch joined forces with writer and former teacher, Anthony Cody, to create the Network for Public Education which is a foundation dedicated to fighting against educational corporate reforms.
-Since President Trump appointed Betsy DeVos as Secretary of Education, membership in NPE has increased from 22,000 to 330,000.
+In 2013, Ravitch worked with writer and former teacher, Anthony Cody, to create the Network for Public Education (NPE), which is a foundation dedicated to fighting against educational corporate reforms.
+In 2018, when President Trump appointed Betsy DeVos as Secretary of Education, membership in NPE increased from 22,000 to 330,000.